High Representative of the Union for Foreign Affairs and Security Policy

-The High Representative of the Union for Foreign Affairs and Security Policy/Vice-President of the European Commission (HR/VP (Note: Reflecting the vice presidency of the Commission)) is the chief co-ordinator and representative of the Common Foreign and Security Policy (CFSP) within the European Union (EU).
+The high representative of the union for foreign affairs and security policy/vice-president of the European Commission (HR/VP) (Note: Reflecting the vice presidency of the Commission) is the chief co-ordinator and representative of the Common Foreign and Security Policy (CFSP) within the European Union (EU).
 The position is currently held by Kaja Kallas.

 The Treaty of Amsterdam, signed in 1997 and entered into force in 1999, had established the position of High Representative for Common Foreign and Security Policy.
 The position's purview was augmented by the Treaty of Lisbon, signed in 2007 and entered into force in 2009, which established its current title and authorities, including a seat on the European Commission as Vice-President and the chair of the council of EU foreign ministers.
 The first person to hold the full title of High Representative of the Union for Foreign Affairs and Security Policy, inaugurated upon the coming into force of the Treaty of Lisbon, was Catherine Ashton.
 Early in the first term of the post, the office holder became assisted by the European External Action Service (EEAS) that was set up in December 2010.

 Titles

-The formal title of the High Representative is "High Representative of the Union for Foreign Affairs and Security Policy".
-This post was previously styled as High Representative of the Common Foreign and Security Policy and, under the European Constitution, had been designated to be titled the Union Minister for Foreign Affairs.
-This latter title, as EU Foreign Minister or EU Foreign Chief is still applied by commentators and sections of the media as a publicly recognisable shorthand for the post.
-The style High Representative equates to that of High Commissioner in diplomatic circles.
-Since the High Representative is ex officio a Vice-President of the European Commission, the office-holder is sometimes referred to as the HR/VP.
+The formal title of the high representative is "High Representative of the Union for Foreign Affairs and Security Policy".
+This post was previously styled as the high representative of the common foreign and security policy and, under the European Constitution, had been designated to be titled the union minister for Foreign Affairs.
+Colloquially sometimes referred to as the EU foreign (policy) chief or the European foreign minister.
+The style High Representative equates to that of high commissioner in diplomatic circles.
+Since the high representative is ex officio a vice-president of the European Commission, the office-holder is sometimes referred to as the HR/VP.

 Role

-Where foreign matters are agreed between EU member states, the High Representative can speak for the EU in that area, such as negotiating on behalf of the member states.
+Where foreign matters are agreed between EU member states, the high representative can speak for the EU in that area, such as negotiating on behalf of the member states.
 The Representative co-ordinates the work of the European Union Special Representatives as well as other appointments such as anti-terrorist co-ordinator.

-Beside representing the EU at international fora and co-ordinating the Common Foreign and Security Policy and the Common Security and Defence Policy, the High Representative is:
+Beside representing the EU at international fora and co-ordinating the Common Foreign and Security Policy and the Common Security and Defence Policy, the high representative is: